DeltaGamingCH/FINANCEZ/README.md

 - `const mongodbLink = 'mongodb+srv://<username>:<password>@<clusterLink>';
 module.exports = mongodbLink;`
 - Make sure to replace the url `username`, `password`, and `clusterLink` with your own MongoDB cridentials.

+## User Interface & User Experience
+### UI / UX
+Financez should be minimal, modern and easy to use.
+Users should have a haptic feeling when using the app.
+The use of the app should be easy to understand and act as expected.

+### Typography
+The fonts used 'Metropolis' belongs to the Unlicensed font License and can be viewed [here](https://google.com).

+### Iconography
+All icons seen in Financez is created by me, through Figma.
+Please do not use, share or restribute any of the icons you see on the platform, without contacting me first.